astropy/astropy-api/wcs/wcs_api.md

 identity, meaning that the WCSAxes object should then act like a normal Axes object.

-We can also provide pyplot-style initialization with the ``projection`` keyword:
+We can also provide standard Matplotlib axes initialization with the ``projection`` keyword:

     from astropy import wcs
     fig = plt.figure()